Module 2 of 5

 Several factors could explain the discrepancy.
 MMLU tests broad factual knowledge, while your task may require domain-specific understanding, nuanced text interpretation, or adherence to a specific coding scheme.
 The model may also struggle with the particular format of your data (tweets vs. academic text, informal language, abbreviations).
 Additionally, MMLU uses multiple-choice format, which is fundamentally different from open-ended classification.
 This is precisely why task-specific evaluation is essential.

 In the notebook: Exercise 7 has you save your best classification results and manually label 10 tweets.
-Day 3 opens by computing inter-annotator agreement between you and the model : the start of a proper validation pipeline.
+Module 3 walks you through computing inter-annotator agreement between you and the model: the start of a proper validation pipeline.

 Key Takeaway